markplagge/NeMo_Presentations/rvp/slides_outline.md

 ### Basics
 -	Based on Artificial Neural Network (ANN) concept
+-	Third generation neuron simulation
 - Developed to simulate biological functions - not for machine learning
--	Recently, neuromorphic computing has been shown to be viable for computing
+- Neuromorphic computing has been shown to be viable for computing

+### Comparison with MLP
+- Include concept of time
+- Neurons do not need to fire at every timestep, $t$
+- Activation level is increased with spikes

+## Introductions
+-	First scientific model developed in 1952 by Hodgkin and Huxley

 ### Current Hardware
 - Current hardware uses "spiking neurons"
 	- Neurons output a 1 or 0
 	- Integration is generally simple (no sigmoid functions yet)
+	- Significant research is underway

 ### Leaky integrate-and-fire: